Chapter 1: The World at Stake

 And throughout all that Dr. Schiff was trying to calm them down, to assure his inventions would never fail the mayor's expectation.
 Bogo sure wished that he would live up to his promises.

 "Honorable guests!"
-Dr. Schiff yelled from his seat, "We have finished our final preparations!
+Dr. Schiff yelled from his seat, "We have finished our final checking!
 Please be aware that the next procedure is going to take 10 minutes.
 We're afraid that the amount of electricity produced by the Facility alone, combined with the others in the area, is sufficient to cause a major blackout in the metropolis if not coordinated properly.
 In a few minutes, the other power stations scattered around the metropolis will stop generating electricity, and our Facility alone will begin functioning for the first time, the Energy-14 providing enough power to the city on its own."

 The engines and the mechanisms hidden within the building began to roar, the vibrations so loud that the mayor thought the world was going to end.
-Over the din of the gas being rushed up the pipes into the reactors he could hear yelling and frantic orders over the radios.
+Over the din of the gas being rushed up the pipes into the reactors he could yell yelling and frantic orders over the radios.
 What was going on?
 Several members of his staff also looked confusedly at each other, unsure what to make of it all.
 Doctor Schiff swore under his breath, and quickened his typing on his computer.
 A few moments later he picked up the receiver on his desk, and his face turned deadly pale.

 "The reactors!" he cried, "They are overheating!"